Top 7 Palm Oil Free Shampoo Brands

 They are also very slow to act on penalties and there have been cases where a company that has been accused of violating rules simply withdraws from the program without any repercussions at all.
 As you can tell, with most sustainable initiatives, it's never as simple as it seems.

-How do I shop for palm oil free shampoo?
+How to shop for palm oil free shampoo?

 Palm oil is a tricky one because the name is often changed and there are a lot of different names for it.
 Other than seeing palm oil on the label, look for PKO, FP(k)O, OPKO, Palmitate, Sodium Laureth Sulphate, Glyceryl Stearate, and Stearic Acid.